Crimson Tide: Music From The Original Motion Picture

 Shore

 Music from The Lord of the Rings Trilogy: (Compilation) It was only a matter of time before Howard Shore's three magnificent The Lord of the Rings scores would be re-interpreted by conductors, re-recorded by ensembles, and re-released on labels other than the original.
-In the case of Silva and The City of Prague Philharmonic Orchestra, the opportunity came quickly after the release of The Return of the King at the end of 2003.
-The ensemble/label collaboration has yielded a significant wealth of film music re-recordings over the years, with some hit-and-miss recordings in the early 1990's maturing into some outstanding efforts in the late 1990's and early 2000's.
-With much of the most famous film music already recorded by the City of Prague Philharmonic Orchestra and the Crouch End Festival Chorus, it is not often that a project involving as much soundtrack re-recording as this one is undertaken by that group these days.
-Silva producer James Fitzpatrick was already prepared with arrangements of Shore's trilogy of music just a month after The Return of the King opened in theatres, allowing Silva the opportunity to take advantage of the scores at their continued height in 2004.
+Perhaps the most surprising revelation about this seeming inevitability was just how few ensembles took on the challenge within the first decade after Shore's massively popular scores debuted.
+In the case of Silva Screen and the City of Prague Philharmonic Orchestra, however, the opportunity came quickly after the release of The Return of the King at the end of 2003, and few others have attempted a similar feat since.
+The collaboration between the ensemble and label has yielded a significant wealth of film music re-recordings over the years, with some hit-and-miss recordings during the early 1990's maturing into some outstanding efforts in the late 1990's and early 2000's.
+So much of the most famous film music in existence had already been recorded by the City of Prague Philharmonic Orchestra and the Crouch End Festival Chorus by 2003, so it was not often at the time that a project involving as much fresh soundtrack re-recording as this one was undertaken by that group.
+In subsequent years, the tandem also released compilations of music from the "Harry Potter" and "Pirates of the Caribbean" franchises, but for the most part, substantial masses of new recordings by the City of Prague Philharmonic Orchestra all at once are a rarity.
+Silva Screen producer James Fitzpatrick was already prepared with arrangements of Shore's trilogy of music just a month after The Return of the King opened in theatres, allowing the label an opportunity to take advantage of the scores at their continued height in 2004.
 The truly daunting task for anyone attempting to assemble suites of music from Shore's trilogy is the massive quantity of quality cues to select from.
-Certainly, as anyone who as been enticed by Shore's score knows, the three scores contain enough enchanting material to fill out at least two full albums.
-For the purposes of Silva's The Lord of the Rings recordings, Fitzpatrick narrowed the recordings down to 90 minutes and provided the orchestral mixes of the songs without their vocals (and sometimes with a featured solo instrument) as an extra bonus.
+Even if you select only the most memorable and enchanting highlights of the three scores, those that touch upon Shore's most pertinent thematic representations, you still face the prospect of filling several CDs with that material.
+For the purposes of Silva Screen's The Lord of the Rings recordings, Fitzpatrick narrowed the recordings down to 90 minutes and provided the orchestral mixes of the songs without their vocals (usually featuring a solo instrument instead) as an extra bonus.
+Some of the material chosen was unreleased at the time, so in the years before the complete editions of the three scores were released, this album contained re-recordings of music unavailable elsewhere.

 (View results for all titles)